isomerpages/mlaw-corp/_covid19/04-self-assessment-tool.md

 <u>Important Note:</u> The prescribed period under the Act has been extended from 19 October 2020 to the following:

 | <b>Prescribed Period</b> | <b>Categories of Contracts</b>
 | <b>To 19 November 2020</b> | -- Leases and licences of non-residential property <br>-- Hire-purchase and conditional sales agreements with banks or MAS-regulated finance companies for commercial vehicles, or plant/machinery used for commercial purposes <br>-- Loans to SMEs secured by certain collateral in Singapore
-| <b>To  31 December 2020</b> | -- Event and tourism-related contracts
-| <b>To  31 January 2021</b> | -- Hire-purchase and conditional sales agreements with financing companies (other than banks or MAS-regulated finance companies) for commercial vehicles, or plant/machinery used for commercial purposes<br>-- Rental agreements for commercial equipment or commercial vehicles
+| <b>To  31 January 2021</b> | -- Hire-purchase and conditional sales agreements with financing companies (other than banks or MAS-regulated finance companies) for commercial vehicles, or plant/machinery used for commercial purposes<br>-- Rental agreements for commercial equipment or commercial vehicles</b> -- Event and tourism-related contracts
 | <b>To 31 March 2021</b> | -- Construction contracts or supply contracts, or any performance bond granted thereto<br>-- Options to purchase and sale and purchase agreements with developers